 The full list of talks can be downloaded here.

 Theology on Tap is a discussion group which meets for drinks and a pub supper followed by a talk and discussion of difficult or controversial matters relating to faith.
 These will take place in the Lamb and Lion in High Petergate.
-The first meeting will be on Tuesday, 4th November at 7pm when the topic will be Does faith have a future in contemporary society?
+The meetings will be on the first Tuesday of each month beginning on Tuesday, 4th November at 7pm when the topic will be Does faith have a future in contemporary society?

 After the first meeting the topics will be chosen according to the interests of the group.
 Please download the flier here.

 The Holy See has announced that Pope Francis will canonise Blessed Joseph Vaz of the Oratory during the Holy Father's visit to Sri Lanka this coming January.